jamesjiaxingjian/jamesjiaxingjian.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "This is James Jiaxing JIAN’s personal academic website.
+It is currently under construction."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-This homepage is the personal academic page of James Jiaxing JIAN.
+This website is under construction.